cmpe165spring2019/ReactApp/README.md

 ## STATEMENT OF WORK
 LikeHomeis a web application (or mobile application) whichshares catalog of ideas.
 LikeHomeis a mini clone of the very successful product hotels.com.

-## SCOPE OF WORKThe
+## SCOPE OF WORK
-Scope of this project is to design and develop LikeHome, which can manifest as an iOS, Android, Windows application.
+The scope of this project is to design and develop LikeHome, which can manifest as an iOS, Android, Windows application.
 LikeHome should minimally provide the following functions:
 * Authentication (login/sign up)
 * Search oFilter resultsoSort results
 * ReservationoNewoChangeoCanceloNo multiple books in the same date under the same ID.